ScratchAddons/ScratchAddons/README.md

 ### Documentation

 Most documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2) repository in [/content/docs](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) as markdown files.
+If you know English and how the extension works, improving the documentation would be appreciated.

 ## License